Our Programs and Services

 Raphael House’s newest program!
-The Advocacy Center is a new addition to our services, designed to allow us to maintain and build our relationships with program participants who are not living in our shelter.
-During their stay at Raphael House, women work with our advocates to create a set of individualized goals designed to help them on their journey to permanent housing, employment and self sufficiency.
+The Advocacy Center is designed to allow us to maintain and build our relationships with program participants who have moved out of our shelter.
+During their stay at Raphael House, women work with our advocates to create a set of individualized goals designed to help them on their journey to permanent housing, employment, and self sufficiency.
 In the Advocacy Center, these women can continue working with advocates as they work towards meeting goals necessary to stabilize and grow in their new homes.
-In addition, families served by our Transitional Housing Program and Response Advocacy Programs can access a wide variety of services and resources inside the Advocacy Center.

 In the Advocacy Center, we provide space for our program participants to participate in support groups and other activities such as youth programming, self care classes, and meetings with community partners.
 Participants can access computer and phone workstations, staff support and advocacy, and an emergency food pantry and clothing closet.
 In addition, the Advocacy Center is designed to empower women to initiate and lead their own programs, and to receive mentoring if they’re interested in learning to lead their own support groups.

-Our Home in Hand/Hogar en Mano Housing Program provides transitional housing and rental assistance to women and families after they move out of our emergency shelter.
-Along with rental assistance, the transitional housing program provides on-going case management and advocacy, helping participants navigate the complex social service system on their journey toward self-sufficiency.
+Our Home in Hand/Hogar en Mano Housing Program provides on-going assistance to women and families after they move out of our emergency shelter.
+Along with rental assistance, our housing program provides case management and advocacy, helping participants navigate the complex social service system on their journey toward self-sufficiency.
 In 2008, 100% of the families exiting the Transitional Housing Program were successful in finding and maintaining permanent housing for at least 6 months.
 Our transitional program currently serves fourteen families.

 Education and Outreach

 The Education Program at Raphael House works to enact social change and prevent domestic violence by engaging our entire community in conversation and by encouraging people of all genders, ages and backgrounds to speak out against violence.